-Our website serves as our primary method to communicate our sustainability strategy, progress and performance, and it is updated annually in accordance with internationally recognized sustainability reporting standards and practices.
+Our website serves as our primary method to communicate our sustainability strategy, progress and performance, and we update it annually in accordance with internationally recognized sustainability reporting standards and practices.
 We also offer printable resources, a blog of case studies illustrating our commitment to sustainability, and an opportunity to provide feedback on our website.

 Membership of associations

-Alberta Forest Products Association, American Forest Foundation, American Wood Council, APA - The Engineered Wood Association, Canadian Wood Council, Council of Forest Industries, Financial Accounting Standards Board, Forest Landowners Association, Inc., Forest Products Association of Canada, Forest Resources Association, Inc., Green Blue Institute, International Women's Forum, National Alliance of Forest Owners, National Association of Real Estate Investment Trusts, National Council for Air & Stream Improvement, Inc., National Lumber & Building Material Dealers Association, Softwood Lumber Board, Sustainable Forestry Initiative, Inc., US Industrial Pellet Association, US Lumber Coalition, Wood Products Council
+Alberta Forest Products Association, American Forest Foundation, American Wood Council, Canadian Wood Council, Council of Forest Industries, Financial Accounting Standards Board, Forest Landowners Association, Inc., Forest Products Association of Canada, Forest Resources Association, Inc., Green Blue Institute, International Women's Forum, National Alliance of Forest Owners, National Association of Real Estate Investment Trusts, National Council for Air & Stream Improvement, Inc., National Lumber & Building Material Dealers Association, Softwood Lumber Board, Sustainable Forestry Initiative, Inc., U.S. Industrial Pellet Association, U.S. Lumber Coalition

 Executive-level responsibility for economic, environmental, and social topics

-Our senior officers have responsibility for one or more sustainability topics, such as environmental responsibilities at manufacturing sites or related to our timberlands, financial performance and ensuring integrity, and/or people development and safety.
+Our CEO has oversight of our company-wide sustainability strategy and our SVP and Chief Administration Officer has accountability for the implementation of the strategy.
+Each of our senior officers have responsibility for one or more sustainability topics, such as environmental responsibilities at manufacturing sites or in our timberlands, financial performance, ensuring integrity, people development and safety.

 Consulting stakeholders on economic, environmental, and social topics

 Any shareholder can communicate directly with our board, the independent directors, and any individual director or the chair of any committee via our corporate secretary.
-The processes for communicating with the board, recommending nominees for the board, or submitting shareholder proposals are outlined in our Proxy Statement: p.
-19
+The processes for communicating with the board, recommending nominees for the board or submitting shareholder proposals are outlined in our Proxy Statement: 23.

 Composition of highest governance body and its committees